Karki-Biplab/Portfolio/src/app/blog/_content/register-com-np-guide.md

 - Your request goes under manual review by Mercantile.
 - It typically takes 24 to 72 hours (excluding weekends/holidays).
-- You’ll receive an email confirmation once approved.
+- You'll receive an email confirmation once approved.

 ### Step 7: Connect Your Hosting